Strong Converse Theorems for Multimessage Networks with Tight Cut-Set Bound: Gaussian Network and the Second Main Result

-\begin{Example} Consider a $2$-source Gaussian MAC with feedback where the two sources are indexed by~1 and~2 respectively.
-Suppose nodes~1 and~2 are subject to the peak power constraints~\eqref{AWGN:peakPowerConstraints}.
+\begin{Example} Consider a $2$-source Gaussian MAC with feedback where the two sources are indexed by~1 and~2 respectively and the destination is indexed by~3.
+Suppose nodes~1 and~2 are subject to the almost-sure power constraints~\eqref{AWGN:peakPowerConstraints}.
 In addition, there exists a noiseless feedback link which carries $Y^{k-1}$ to both nodes~1 and~2 in each time slot~$k$.
+We are interested in the \emph{capacity region} defined as

-Although the achievability scheme that achieves the cut-set bound proposed by Ozarow~\cite{ozarow84} satisfies only the long-term power constraint in~\eqref{AWGN:LTPconstraints}, it can be easily modified so that the peak power constraints~\eqref{AWGN:peakPowerConstraints} are satisfied.
-Therefore, the capacity of this Gaussian MAC with feedback coincides with the cut-set bound.
+Although the achievability scheme that achieves the cut-set bound $\left\{(R_{1,3}, R_{2,3})\left|\,\mathbf{R}\in\mathcal{R}_{\mathrm{cut-set}}\right.\right\}$ proposed by Ozarow~\cite{ozarow84} satisfies only the long-term power constraint in~\eqref{AWGN:LTPconstraints}, it can be easily modified so that the almost-sure power constraints~\eqref{AWGN:peakPowerConstraints} are satisfied.
+Therefore, the capacity region of this Gaussian MAC with feedback coincides with the cut-set bound.
 Consequently, Theorem~\ref{AWGN:thmMainResult} implies that the Gaussian MAC with feedback satisfies the strong converse property.
-However, if the peak power constraints~\eqref{AWGN:peakPowerConstraints} are replaced with the long-term power constraints~\eqref{AWGN:LTPconstraints}, the Gaussian RC no longer satisfies the strong converse property~\cite{LFT16MACfeedback}. \end{Example}
+However, if the almost-sure power constraints~\eqref{AWGN:peakPowerConstraints} are replaced with the long-term power constraints~\eqref{AWGN:LTPconstraints}, the Gaussian MAC with feedback no longer satisfies the strong converse property as proved in~\cite{LFT16MACfeedback}. \end{Example}